 In the horse world, Cynthia is one of a limited number of International Equine Mediators.
 As ‘The Horse Lawyer’, Cynthia combines her passion for horses with her legal expertise and advises clients in the niche area of equine law and related issues such as personal injury, professional negligence, industry regulation and road traffic law.
 Cynthia seeks to encourage inclusivity in the horse industry and is involved with projects where she can use mediation as a powerful tool for change.

-In civil cases Cynthia covers contract, tort and personal injury and she represents claimants as well as defendants.
+In civil cases Cynthia covers contract, tort and personal injury and represents claimants as well as defendants.
 When it comes to regulatory law, she has represented the Nursing & Midwifery Council (NMC) at disciplinary hearings.
 She also accepts instructions from nurses and midwives in cases before the NMC.

 Having completed her pupillage at East Anglian Chambers, Cynthia began her legal career at 10 King’s Bench Walk, Chambers of C J Algar, a mixed criminal and civil practice.
 She is a graduate of Kingston University and has undertaken a course in Alternative Dispute Resolution at Regent’s University.
 Cynthia is listed in The Legal 500 UK, the leading guide to law firms and lawyers in the UK.